 So you have the opportunity to work from home (WFH as some people call it) and you think yes, no commuting, extra hour in bed, no annoying boss leering over your shoulder – and it all of a sudden looks extremely rosy.

 Then you have to think about how you can do your job at home.
-Do I have somewhere to sit and work? can I email from my bed? will my WiFi work in the spare bedroom? can I access my companies network via VPN? – and what does that actually mean, can I use WiFi Calling and what about video conferencing???.
+Do I have somewhere to sit and work? can I email from my bed? will my WiFi work in the spare bedroom, or is that a wifi dead spot? can I access my companies network via VPN? – and what does that actually mean, can I use WiFi Calling and what about video conferencing???.

 Once you have discussed all of the above IT related issues with either your IT team or your broadband service provider you may be in a position to set up and go!